 In order to complete a certificate program, follow the 3 steps below:

-Step 1: Attend “Fresh Start Orientation”
+Step 1: Complete “Fresh Start Orientation” Online

-Step 2: Register for a Certificate Program Option
+Step 2: Choose a Certificate Program Option

 - ASCC 101: This is a semester long, 2-credit hour course.
 You may only choose this option if the course fits your schedule and you register before the drop/add deadline, which is on the 5th class day of each semester.
 To successfully complete ASCC 101, you must earn a letter grade of C or higher.